Kidney Stones Treatment in Oxford, MS

 - Percutaneous nephrolithotomy (PCNL)

-The board-certified urologists with Oxford Urology Associates have extensive experience treating and diagnosing kidney stones.
+The board-certified urologists with Oxford Urology Associates have extensive experience accurately diagnosing and effectively treating kidney stones.
 If you’re experiencing pain or discomfort caused by kidney stones in the Oxford area, call (662) 234-1448 today to schedule an appointment!
 We see patients from Oxford, Batesville, Grenada, New Albany, Tupelo, Greenwood, and the surrounding areas.